 Transaction Date means the date upon which a transaction is posted to the account.
 The

 Transaction Date may differ from the Value Date.

 Value Balance means the balance of the account determined by reference to the Value Date of transaction on that account.

-Value Date means the date on which a transaction is deemed to be debited or credited to the account for the purposes of calculating interest or determining whether an Account Service Fee is payable.
+Value Date means the date on which a transaction is deemed to be debited or credited to the account for the purposes of calculating interest.
 The Value Date may differ from the Transaction Date.

 You means the customer or customers who open the account, and if there is more than one, you means each of them separately and every two or more of them jointly.
 You include your successors and assigns and, in relation to your rights to operate the account, any other authorised signatory to the account.